loopstick/CCA_DigitalElectronics_Spring2020/README.md

 Many vendors grant discounts for educational purposes so ask before you purchase.
-I encourage you to organize a group purchase to save on shipping fees, but do so immediately so we have the equipment on hand.
+I encourage you to organize a group purchase to save on shipping fees, but do so immediately so you have the equipment on hand.

 The code ADAEDU may be good for 10% educational discount at Adafruit.